werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

     - build
 ```

-To use cleanup you should create `Personal Access Token` with necessary rights and put it into the `DAPP_CLEANUP_REGISTRY_PASSWORD` environment variable.
+To use cleanup you should create `Personal Access Token` with necessary rights and put it into the `WERF_CLEANUP_REGISTRY_PASSWORD` environment variable.
 You can simply put this variable in GitLab variables of your project.
 To do this, go to your project in GitLab Web interface, then open `Settings` —> `CI/CD` and expand `Variables`.
-Then you can create a new variable with a key `DAPP_CLEANUP_REGISTRY_PASSWORD` and a value consisting `Personal Access Token`.
+Then you can create a new variable with a key `WERF_CLEANUP_REGISTRY_PASSWORD` and a value consisting `Personal Access Token`.

-> Note: `DAPP_CLEANUP_REGISTRY_PASSWORD` environment variable is used by dapp only for deleting images in registry when run `dapp dimg cleanup repo` command.
+> Note: `WERF_CLEANUP_REGISTRY_PASSWORD` environment variable is used by dapp only for deleting images in registry when run `dapp dimg cleanup repo` command.
 In the other cases dapp uses `CI_JOB_TOKEN`.

 For demo project simply create `Personal Access Token` for your account.
 To do this, in GitLab go to your settings, then open `Access Token` section.
 Fill token name, make check in Scope on `api` and click `Create personal access token` — you'll get the `Personal Access Token`.